 Our opinion is that Historical fencing is indeed a sport, although it is a unique one that mixes historical research and athleticism.
 Click here to read this article.

-It can be overwhelming as a newbie.
-This guide is intended to help you figure out what to buy and when to buy it.
+It can be overwhelming as a newbie with all the things available to purchase.
+This guide is intended to help you figure out what to buy and when to buy it for longsword fencing.
 Click here to read it.

 Sword fighting can be a dangerous activity if you do not take the necessary precautions.
 These are simple to implement but you have to know about them to do them.
 Click here to read our guide about safety in HEMA.